Franjo Tuđman: Dissident politics

 Apart from his book on guerrilla warfare, Tuđman wrote a series of articles criticizing the Yugoslav Socialist establishment.
 His most important book from that period was Velike ideje i mali narodi ("Great ideas and small nations"), a monograph on political history that brought him into conflict with the central dogmas of the Yugoslav Communist elite with regard to the interconnectedness of the national and social elements in the Yugoslav revolutionary war (during World War II).

 In 1970, he became a member of the Croatian Writers' Society.
 In 1972 he was sentenced to two years in prison for subversive activities during the Croatian Spring.
-According to Tuđman's own testimony, the Yugoslav President Josip Broz Tito personally intervened to recommend the court to be lenient in his case, sparing him a longer prison sentence.
-The authorities of SR Croatia additionally intended to prosecute Tuđman on charges of espionage, which carried a sentence of 15–20 years in prison with hard labour, but the charge was commuted by Tito.
-Other sources mention that Miroslav Krleža, a writer, lobbied on Tuđman's behalf.
+The authorities of SR Croatia additionally intended to prosecute Tuđman on charges of espionage, which carried a sentence of 15–20 years in prison with hard labour, but the charge was commuted by Tito, apparently after Miroslav Krleža appealed to the latter on Tuđman's behalf.
+Following Tito's intervention, Tuđman served only nine months of his sentence.
 According to Tuđman, he and Tito were close friends.
 However, Tuđman later described Tito's crackdown as an "autocratic coup d'état".

 The Croatian Spring was a national movement set in motion by Tito and the Croatian communist party chairman Vladimir Bakarić amid the climate of growing liberalism in the late 1960s.
 It was initially a tepid and ideologically controlled party liberalism, but it soon grew into a mass nationalist-based manifestation of dissatisfaction with the position of Croatia within Yugoslavia.
 As a result, the movement was suppressed by Tito, who used the military and the police to put a stop to what he saw as separatism and a threat to the party's influence.
 Bakarić quickly distanced himself from the Croatian communist leadership that he himself had helped to gain power earlier and sided with the Yugoslav president.
 However, Tito took the protesters' demands into consideration and in 1974 the new Yugoslav constitution granted the majority of the demands sought by the Croatian Spring.
 On other topics like Communism and one-party political monopoly Tuđman remained mostly within the framework of the communist ideology of the day.
-His sentence was eventually commuted by Tito's government and Tuđman was released after spending nine months in prison.